Maximise your Avios, air miles and hotel points

 Except for very expensive stays where you may breach the 1,000 Avios cap, it makes no sense to credit Hilton stays to a British Airways Executive Club account when you could credit them to Iberia instead and get 50% more.

-If you collect both Avios and Virgin miles and are ambivalent between them, Virgin is clearly the best option.
+If you collect both Avios and Virgin miles and are ambivalent between them, Virgin Atlantic is clearly the best option.

 How to earn Hilton Honors points and status from UK credit cards

-How to earn Hilton Honors points and status from UK credit cards (April 2024)
+How to earn Hilton Honors points and status from UK credit cards (April 2025)

-There are various ways of earning Hilton Honors points from UK credit cards.
+There are various ways of earning Hilton Honors points from UK credit and debit cards.
 Many cards also have generous sign-up bonuses.

-Do you know that holders of The Platinum Card from American Express receive FREE Hilton Honors Gold status for as long as they hold the card?
+Holders of The Platinum Card from American Express receive FREE Hilton Honors Gold status for as long as they hold the card.
 It also comes with Marriott Bonvoy Gold, Radisson Rewards Premium and MeliaRewards Gold status.
-We reviewed American Express Platinum in detail here and you can apply here.

 The Platinum Card from American Express

-40,000 bonus points and a huge range of valuable benefits – for a fee Read our full review
+80,000 bonus points and great travel benefits – for a large fee Read our full review

 You can also earn Hilton Honors points indirectly with: